csgf/federated-login-ext/docs/index.md

 ### Post Installation Configuration

-After the installation and configuration of the plug-in several new element should be visible in the authentication section of portal settings in Liferay configuration panel.
+After the installation and configuration of the plugin several new element should be visible in the authentication section of portal settings in Liferay configuration panel.